-Dan’s mother Deb Devine has Uranus at 16 degree Leo, right on Dan’s Leo Sun, suggesting that Dad was the stern hand of authority while Mum was the inspiration to break the mould.
+Dan’s mother Deb Devine has Uranus at 16 degree Leo, the same degree as Dan’s Leo Sun, suggesting that Dad was the stern hand of authority while Mum was the inspiration to break the mould.
 It’s interesting that Moira, the mother in Schitt’s Creek, embodies Uranus.

 Mars in Pisces, tightly aspecting Saturn and Neptune, illustrates undercurrents of anger and frustration that don’t always have a direct outlet.
-The frustration of loss and disempowerment the Rose family encounters stems from larger issues than themselves (Jupiter ruling Pisces in 12th house), like our collective desire for fame, glamour and wealth over nourishing family dynamics and the riches of vulnerability.
+The frustration of loss and disempowerment the Rose family encounters stems from larger issues than themselves (Jupiter in 12th house), such as our collective desire for fame, glamour and wealth over nourishing family dynamics and the riches of vulnerability.

-Neptune, tied to the MC/IC axis, is the tightest aspect in the chart.
+Neptune, tied to the MC/IC axis by partile square from the 6th house side of the descendant, is the tightest aspect in the chart.
 It speaks to the deception in a business contract that resulted in their entire lives eroding under their feet.
 The glamour they lost is now questionable to how real it was in the first place, just like the drug dazed days they reminisce about.

-Chiron in Pisces on the visible side of the horizon, suggests both pain and healing may come through relationships, partnership and in the end redeeming a lost sense of self empowerment (ruled by Jupiter in Leo, 12th house).
+Chiron in Pisces on the visible side of the horizon, suggests both pain and healing may come through relationships, partnership and in the end redeeming a lost sense of self empowerment (descendant ruled by Jupiter in Leo, 12th house).

-Jupiter is the last planet to rise in the Schitt’s Creek chart, which suggests greatness will come later, finding learning and growth through the home, family and relationships (Jupiter rules 4th house and 7th house).
-It took Six Seasons for all of the characters to ripen, mature, share their depths and become staples in our lives as we moved through our own experiences of tragedy and loss.
+Jupiter is the last planet to rise in the Schitt’s Creek chart, which suggests greatness will come later, finding learning and growth through the home, family and relationships (Jupiter ruling 4th&7th house).
+It took six seasons for all of the characters to ripen, mature, share their depths and become staples in our lives as we moved through our own experiences of tragedy and loss.

-The final season shows not only Jupiter coming home to roost, but a reflection of the 2020 transition from the early misgivings of Saturn and Pluto through to a later and greater trasition hosted by Jupiter and Saturn.
+The final season shows not only Jupiter coming home to roost, but a reflection of the 2020 transition from the early misgivings of Saturn and Pluto through to a later and greater transition hosted by Jupiter and Saturn.
 Moira (played by Catherine O’Hara) embodied Jupiter in her Papal attire at David and Patrick’s wedding, surrounded by the whole town coming together for a wedding that represented far more than love between two people.
+A true crescendo.

-Together, these two celestial giants dance with their respective antagonism, acting as unifying principles rather than separating, just like the final Season of Schitt’s Creek.
-Expansion and restriction working together, for example, allows for a big vision and ideas to materialise through deadlines and time constraints.
-The grandness that Jupiter can envision is benefited by the stern hand of Saturn.
-In real time they are guiding us toward creating a new world through the next 200 years.
+Together, Jupiter and Saturn dance with their respective antagonism, acting as unifying principles rather than separating, just like the final Season of Schitt’s Creek.
+Expansion and contraction when working together allows for a bigger vision and concrete ideas to materialise through commitments and time constraints.
+David finally accepted the hard truth that his previous life was one of social and emotional poverty, and leaned into accepting the steady abundance he had been seeking while abandoning himself.
+The grandness that Jupiter can envision is benefited by the realistic hand of Saturn, and vice versa.
+The final season of Schitt’s Creek showed us what we’re working toward after Saturn-Pluto annihilation.
+It’s a generous guide for creating a new world through the next 200 years.
 What we do now is foundational for our future ancestors.

 The Levy family has given us a gift that has potentially healed something in them, as well as us.
 If we can take anything from the journey of the Rose family, it’s a brown crocodile leather bag, full of love and compassion, straight into the heart of vulnerability.